About Liu Xiaoyi

 Experimental Arts

-A multi-faceted and multi-talented artist, Xiaoyi has been involved in over 70 theater productions as a director, playwright and/or actor over the past two decades.
-On stage, he is considered one of the most acclaimed male actors in Singapore’s theater scene; as a playwright, he has written more than 40 plays and is one of the country’s most prolific playwrights.
+A multi-talented artist, Xiaoyi has been involved in over 80 theatre productions since 2001.
+On stage, he is considered one of the most acclaimed male actors in Singapore’s theatre scene; as a playwright, he has written over 40 plays and is one of Singapore’s most prolific playwrights.

-Starting with Einstein in the Carpark in 2018, Xiaoyi began to explore the relationship between art and science, expanding theatre space to other fields.
-In 2019, he started a new project, No More Theatre, to develop collaboration between digital technology and arts, including AI, AR, VR and More.
-He devotes himself to seeking the development and breakthrough of theatre forms.
+Starting with Einstein in the Car Park in 2018, Xiaoyi began to explore the relationship between art and science.
+In 2019, he started a new project, No More Theatre, to develop collaboration between digital technology and arts, including his “Writing with AI” research project, which made him perhaps one of the first artists to explore this area.

-Xiaoyi is also often invited to prominent cultural exchanges as a speaker, a curator and/or as an artist to collaborate with other established artists from Asia and Europe.
-To date, his body of works has been staged in many major cities including Singapore, Nanjing, Shanghai, Beijing, Shenzhen, Hong Kong, Taipei, Tokyo, Yokohama, Yogyakarta, Bali, Jakarta, Ho Chi Minh City, London, Zurich, Brussels, Toronto and more.
+Xiaoyi is often invited to prominent cultural exchanges as a speaker, a curator and/or as an artist in Asia and Europe.
+To date, his body of works has been staged in many cities including Singapore, Nanjing, Shanghai, Beijing, Shenzhen, Chengdu, Hong Kong, Taipei, Tokyo, Yokohama, Yogyakarta, Bali, Jakarta, Ho Chi Minh City, London, Zurich, Brussels, Toronto and more.

 Talents Incubation